 Salvador Dalí, The First Days of Spring, 1929. © Salvador Dali, Fundació Gala-Salvador Dalí, DACS 2017

 The final suite of rooms is dedicated to game playing.
-We see beautifully carved chess sets – Duchamp dedicated the latter years of his life to the strategic game – original black and white photographs of the duo playing chess and an array of compositions with linguistic or visual puns at their core.
+We see beautifully carved chess sets – Duchamp dedicated the latter years of his life to the strategic game – original black and white photographs of the Dali and Duchamp playing chess and an array of compositions with linguistic or visual puns at their core.

-Duchamp's L.H.O.O.Q, 1919, is one of the most amusing works in the exhibition.
+One such work is Duchamp's L.H.O.O.Q, 1919 – it is without a doubt one of the most amusing works in the exhibition.
 At the the bottom of the defaced postcard of Leonardo's Mona Lisa, Duchamp has added the letters L.H.O.O.Q.
-When read aloud in French, the titular pun sound like ‘she has a hot ass’.
+When read aloud in French, the titular pun sounds like ‘she has a hot ass’.
 While it’s a simple gag, it reveals Duchamp’s puerile prankster within.
-We soon see this severe Master in a playful new light.
+We soon see this cerebral Master in a playful new light.

 Worlds apart in personality and style, this exhibition feels more like a retrospective in two parts.
-Yet thanks to the curators' decision to present Duchamp as far more than just a cerebral intellectual, and Dali as far more than a frivolous sex-obsessed reprobate – we see many beautiful paintings showcasing his fine attention to detail – Dali/Duchamp casts a fresh, and joyous light on two of the most enigmatic provocateurs of the twentieth century.
+Yet thanks to the curators' decision to present Duchamp as far more than just a cerebral intellectual, and Dali as far more than a frivolous sex-obsessed reprobate, Dali/Duchamp casts a fresh, and joyous light on two of the most enigmatic provocateurs of the twentieth century.
 A commendable feat.

 |What||Dalí/Duchamp exhibition review, Royal Academy|